Skip to content

 EOF

-Restart yarn dev and verify the browser title changes to “CBA Lab Portal”.
+Restart the yarn dev process in your first terminal.
+Refresh the browser and verify the application title has dynamically updated to “CBA Lab Portal”.

 Terminal window